diku-dk/futhark/docs/language-reference.rst

 containing ``n`` elements and returns an array likewise containing ``n`z elements.
-In general, shape declarations in parameters are fresh names, whilst shape declarations in return types must refer to a name in scope.
-A shape declaration can also be an integer constant.
+In general, shape declarations in parameters are fresh names, whilst shape declarations in return types must refer to a name of type ``i32`` in scope.
+A shape declaration can also be an integer constant (with no suffix).

 The same name can be used in several dimensions, or even in several parameters.
 This can be used to give a natural type to a function for